cicababba/rttv/README.md

 A simple CLI scaffold to boot up a Vite + React‑TypeScript project with TailwindCSS, sensible defaults and optional Git setup.

+⚙️ This CLI uses [create-vite](https://www.npmjs.com/package/create-vite) internally to generate the base structure.

 ---

 ## Features

-- 🔥 Generates a new Vite React‑TS project
+- 🔥 Generates a new Vite React‑TS with TailwindCSS ready to go project
-- 📝 Applies your `description`, `version`, `author` and sets `"type": "module"` in `package.json`
+- 📝 Applies your `description`, `version`, `author`
 - 📦 Installs base dependencies plus TailwindCSS plugins
 - 🔧 Optional Git initialization, `.gitignore`, and remote `origin` setup
+- 🪄 All steps wrapped in a friendly spinner & interactive prompts

 ---

 ## Prerequisites

 - **Node.js** ≥ 16.x
-- Your preferred package manager: npm / yarn / pnpm
+- NPM package manager: npm
 - **npx** (comes with npm ≥ 5.2)

 ---